mao1001/todoer/README.md

     - You can then specify what the Loader should _do_ in the `onCreateLoader()` callback.
 Here you would instantiate and return a `CursorLoader` that queries the `ContentProvider` (e.g., `TodoListProvider`).
 Note that the third parameter is a "projection", which is just a list of columns you want to get from the data store; you can use the constants from provided `TodoItem` convenience class. **Be sure and include the `ID` field!** The rest of the parameters are the text you'd put in an SQL `SELECT` statement.

     - Finally, in the `onLoadFinished()` callback, you can `swap()` the `Cursor` into your `SimpleCursorAdapter` in order to feed that model data into your controller (for display in the view).
 See the [guide](http://developer.android.com/guide/components/loaders.html) for more details.

+        - In the `onLoaderReset()` callback just swap in `null` for our Cursor, since there now is no content (it is "reset").

 - In order to actually _start_ your background activity, use the `getLoaderManager().initLoader(...)` method.
 This is similar in flavor to the `AsyncTask.execute()` method we've used before.
 Note that you can use the `.restartLoader()` method to "recreate" the `CursorLoader`, like if you want to change the arguments passed to it (e.g., you want to **sort tasks differently**).

-    - The second parameter to the `initLoader()` method is an id number for _which cursor you want to load_, and is passed in as the first param to `onCreateLoader()` (or is accessible via `Loader#getId()`).
+    - The first parameter to the `initLoader()` method is an id number for _which cursor you want to load_, and is passed in as the first param to `onCreateLoader()` (or is accessible via `Loader#getId()`).
 You can then use an `if` statement to determine which cursor you want to load: for example, if you want to load one that is sorted in a different way!

-    - To be even more explicit: if you have your "Sort" menu buttons specify an instance variable,
+    - Alternatively (and more easily): if you have your "Sort" menu buttons specify an instance variable, you can use that to determine the parameters to the `CursorAdapter` you instantiate, thereby loading in a new set of data.

 #### ViewBinding
 The other thing to note about the `SimpleCursorAdapter` is that---like `ArrayAdapter`, it "simply" takes the text content from the database and feeds it directly into a `TextView`.
 However, sometimes you'll want to dynamically modify the data that is shown: for example, the dates in the database are stored as numbers (milliseconds since [epoch](https://en.wikipedia.org/wiki/Unix_time)); but you should display them as human-readable text (e.g., `"Jun 01 2016, 1:30pm"`).

 In order to easily add logic to convert this data from one format to another before being displayed, you can use a [ViewBinder](http://developer.android.com/reference/android/widget/SimpleCursorAdapter.ViewBinder.html).
 This class acts as "decorator", and adds a callback that gets executed by the adapter as part of that adapting process.

 You assign a `ViewBinder` to the adapter, and then in the `setViewValue()` callback you can specify how to modify the `View` based on the current `Cursor` and its position.
 For example: